Mehakxheikh/DFTNet/README.md

-# Object Recognition and Segmentation Using Unstructured 3D Point Clouds Via Deep Convolution Neural Networks
+# DFTNet: Deep Feature Transformation Based Network for Object Categorization and Part Segmentation in 3D Point Clouds
 ## Usage

 * This code is tested in Ubuntu 16.04 LTS with CUDA 8.0 and Tensorflow-gpu==1.4